elylucas/ng-nest-realtime-apps/docs/lab1.md

 </div>
 ```

-Here we have a input that is bound to `message`, a button that calls `sendMessage` when clicked, and a list for each item currently in the `returnResponses` array.
+Here we have an input bound to `message`, a button that calls `sendMessage` when
+clicked, and a list for each item currently in the `returnResponses` array.

 Now the app echo demo should be fully functional.
 Give it a try!